Farmworker: In Mexico

 Over the past quarter-century, water quality and pesticide issues affecting farmworkers in Mexico have been identified in peer-reviewed literature.
 The following examples are of interest but are not necessarily broadly representative.
 In the Mezquital Valley of central Mexico, in the early 1990s, about 85,000 acres were irrigated with wastewater.
 A study of the implications found that important outcomes were diarrheal disease and parasitic infections in farmworkers and their families.
 Pesticide issues were investigated in 200 farmworkers in a small area of northwestern Mexico in the 1990s.
 Of those workers, 59% could read at the third-grade level, few had received information about pesticides; 30% did not wear personal protective gear; and 20% had experienced acute pesticide poisoning at least once during the season investigated.
 A study was conducted comparing 25 farm workers engaged in pesticide spraying with a control group of 21 workers not exposed to pesticides, from the Nextipac community in Jalisco, Mexico.
-The exposed group showed acute poisoning in 20 percent of the cases.
+The exposed group showed acute poisoning in 20% of the cases.

 The North American Free Trade Agreement (NAFTA), established in 1994, facilitated economic trade between the United States and Mexico.
 However, due to factors such as declining wages, the devaluation of the peso, and unilateral trade liberalization, production of different crops such as corn has decreased in Mexico while increasing in the United States.
 This was because NAFTA removed all barriers for trade including tariffs that were put into place.
 As a result, agricultural exports have shifted in favor of the United States.
 For example, corn grown in the United States is now cheaper than corn grown in Mexico, creating competition between the two countries.
 Before NAFTA, Mexican farmers could grow and sell corn without facing such intense competition from U.S. imports.